-2.5.7 Challenges faced and plan to overcome them.
+- 2.5.7 System of fortification of foodgrains and their costing and logistics arrangement. - 2.5.8 Challenges faced and plan to overcome them.

 The Collectors have been instructed to take care of proper storage of food grains at school level.
 Storage bins are provided to schools for storage of food grains